climate-action-kits/pxt-fwd-edu/gr6-glaciers-modify.md

 ~hint Tell me More
 - Conditional statements tell our micro:bit what to do when a certain condition is met.
 - We use conditional statements in our own lives too.
-- For example, 'if it is raining, then I will bring an umbrella.'
+- For example, 'If it is raining, then I will bring an umbrella.'
 This decision depends on the condition of it raining. hint~

+## Modify Step 2
+Did you guess correctly?
+The code below has only one conditional statement.
+This condition is triggered by an event.<br>
+Looking at the code below, which blocks represent the event?

+~hint
+- An event in coding is when one thing causes another thing to happen!
+- For example, when you press the button for the elevator, the elevator arrives!
+- Pressing the button of the elevator is the event that triggers an action. hint~